Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis

-We follow the data generating process described in Bai \citep{Bai2021}.
-We first generate \(n=500\) training data points with \(p=4, 10, 50, 100, 200\) predictors respectively, where the predictors \(X\) are simulated from a multivariate normal distribution \(\text{MVN}_{n\times p}(0, I_{P})\).
-We then simulate the outcome \(y\) from two distributions, Gaussian and binomial with the identity link and logit link \(g(x) = \log(\frac{x}{1-x})\) respectively.
-The mean of each outcome were simulated via the following function for Gaussian and binomial outcomes.
-Gaussian outcomes requires specification of dispersion, where we set the dispersion parameter to be 1.
-In this data generating process, we have \(x_1, x_2, x_3, x_4\) as the active covariates, while the rest covariates are inactive, i.e.~\(f_j(x_j) = 0\) for \(j = 4, \dots, p\).
-Another set of independent sample of size \(n_{test}=1000\), are created following the same data generating process, serving as the testing data.
+We follow the data generating process described in Bai \citep{Bai2021}: we first generate \(n=500\) training data points with \(p=4, 10, 50, 100, 200\) predictors respectively, where the predictors \(\boldsymbol{X}\) are simulated from a multivariate normal distribution \(\text{MVN}_{n\times p}(0, I_{P})\).
+We then simulate the outcome \(Y\) from two distributions, Gaussian and binomial with the identity link and logit link \(g(x) = \log(\frac{x}{1-x})\) respectively.
+The mean of each outcome is derived via the following function for Gaussian and binomial outcomes.
+Gaussian outcomes require specification of dispersion, where we set the dispersion parameter to be 1.
+In this data generating process, we have \(x_1, x_2, x_3, x_4\) as the active predictors, while the rest predictors are inactive, i.e.~\(f_j(x_j) = 0\) for \(j = 4, \dots, p\).
+Another set of independent sample of size \(n_{test}=1000\), is created following the same data generating process, serving as the testing data.